|Elliott Sound Products||Valves (Vacuum Tubes) - Myths|

 This article covers most of the more popular myths, but I'm sure I will have left something out.
 If you fail to find your favourite myth here, please let me know.

 The myths surrounding valves are many and varied, but they fall into a number of major categories as shown below.
-The major myths involve the "quality" of the distortion produced, and while there most certainly are differences between valves and transistors (or ICs), most of the stuff you will see is drivel - it's not true at all.
+The major myths involve the 'quality' of the distortion produced, and while there most certainly are differences between valves and transistors (or ICs), most of the stuff you will see is drivel - it's not true at all.
+The points listed above are examples of the deluded thinking that plagues the audio world.
 Let's go through the list ...

 For push-pull amplifiers, clipping is usually symmetrical.
 If properly designed for low distortion (hi-fi amps), there will be small amounts of both even and odd harmonics, but they will be limited to perhaps the fourth or fifth, with diminishing amounts of anything higher.
 Once the amplifier clips, the distortion produced is predominantly odd-order, and for a valve hi-fi amp with significant feedback, it will probably sound remarkably similar to a transistor amp clipped to the same degree.